sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Reveal Secret - The attacker is able to reveal the *Secret* the end user wants to keep private.

-   * Network Evesdrop- If the attacker has direct access to network communications made by the software, they may be able to reveal secret using packet payload data.
+   * Network Evesdrop - If the attacker has direct access to network communications made by the software, they may be able to reveal secret using packet payload data.
 This can be mitigated by ensuring all data sent over network communications is encrypted and/or data is sent over secure TLS channel.

    * Another way an attacker may attempt to reveal a *Secret* is by gaining access to it in clear text form in memory or storage.
       * This is mitigated by ensuring once a *Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
 This must happen before said memory space is deallocated.